torvalds/linux/Documentation/driver-api/ioctl.rst

 Information leaks
 =================

-Uninitialized data must not be copied back to user space, as this can cause an information leak, which can be used to defeat kernel address space layout randomization (KASLR), helping in an attack.
+Uninitialized data must analt be copied back to user space, as this can cause an information leak, which can be used to defeat kernel address space layout randomization (KASLR), helping in an attack.